← Transmissions

 • Capture 1P data: quizzes, customer accounts, member benefits, gated content, segmented registrations.

-• Server-side tagging: reliable measurement, reduced signal loss, better latency control.
+• Server-side tagging: ensure reliable measurement, reduce signal loss, better control latency.

 Good practice: document proof of consent and data usage in your register (CMP + GA4 + Ads + CRM), and maintain a simple GDPR playbook (who collects what, where, why).